 Subject to certain limitations, Continental may, at its option, arrange for a Replacement Facility at any time to replace the liquidity facility for any Trust (including without limitation any Replacement Facility described in the following sentence).
-In addition, if any liquidity provider shall determine not to extend any liquidity facility, then such liquidity provider may, at its option, arrange for a Replacement Facility to replace such liquidity facility during the period no earlier than 40 days and no later than 25 days prior to the then scheduled expiration date of such liquidity facility.
+In addition, if any liquidity provider shall determine not to extend any liquidity facility for a Trust, then such liquidity provider may, at its option, arrange for a Replacement Facility to replace such liquidity facility (i) during the period no earlier than 40 days and no later than 25 days prior to the then scheduled expiration date of such liquidity facility and (ii) at any time after such scheduled expiration date.
+The Liquidity Provider may also arrange for a Replacement Facility to replace any of its liquidity facilities at any time after it has extended such liquidity facility to the date that is 15 days after the Final Maturity Date for the relevant class of Certificates or at any time after a Downgrade Drawing under such liquidity facility.
 If any Replacement Facility is provided at any time after a Downgrade Drawing or a Non-Extension Drawing under any Liquidity Facility, the funds with respect to such liquidity facility on deposit in the Cash Collateral Account for such Trust will be returned to the liquidity provider being replaced.
 (Intercreditor Agreement, Section 3.6(e))

-Upon receipt by the Subordination Agent of a Termination Notice with respect to any Liquidity Facility from the relevant Liquidity Provider, the Subordination Agent shall request a final drawing (a "Final

-Drawing") under such Liquidity Facility in an amount equal to the then Maximum Available Commitment thereunder.
+Upon receipt by the Subordination Agent of a Termination Notice with respect to any Liquidity Facility from the relevant Liquidity Provider, the Subordination Agent shall request a final drawing (a "Final Drawing") under such Liquidity Facility in an amount equal to the then Maximum Available Commitment thereunder.
 The Subordination Agent will hold the proceeds of the Final Drawing in the Cash Collateral Account for the related Trust as cash collateral to be used for the same purposes and under the same circumstances, and subject to the same conditions, as cash payments of Interest Drawings under such Liquidity Facility would be used.
 (Liquidity Facilities, Section 2.02(d); Intercreditor Agreement, Section 3.6(i))